ForgeRock/forgeops/helm/README.md

 By default, the charts will deploy to the `default` namespace in Kubernetes.

-You can switch namespaces using the command `bin/set-namespace.sh  NAMESPACE`.
-This will change your namespace context in kubectl to the new namespace, and will result in the products being deployed to that namespace.
 You can deploy multiple product instances in different namespaces and they will not interfere with each other.
 For example, you might have 'dev', 'qa', and 'prod' namespaces.

 To provide external ingress routes that are unique, the namespace is used when forming the